What Is Visualization Meditation And What Are the Benefits?

-Visualization has been used by a host of successful people, including athletes, entertainers, and business moguls to help them achieve their goals.
-While you can simply visualize success, the most effective way to use this technique is in visualization meditation.
-What is that?
-It's a simple, step-by-step process you can do almost anywhere, whenever you choose.
-Here's how it works and why it's worth considering.
+Visualization is actively used by a host of successful people, including athletes, entertainers, and business moguls.
+While you can simply visualize reaching your goals, the most effective way to use this technique is to practice visualization meditation.
+This is a simple, step-by-step process you can do almost anywhere and anytime.
+In this article, we'll take a closer look at how it works and how it can benefit you.

 Visualization, on the other hand, allows you to see the future you want in vivid terms.
-You not only know what you want, but you know how to achieve it.
-Combined with SMART goals, visualization can move you steadily towards a future you want.
+You not only know what you want, but you also know how to achieve it.
+Combined with SMART goals, visualization can move you steadily toward the future you want to create.

-In 1981, George Doran wrote about an acronym that would come to be used by corporations, governments, and individuals alike when planning for the future.
-The acronym is SMART, and here's what it stands for:
+In 1981, George Doran wrote about SMART goals, an acronym that would come to be used by corporations, governments, and individuals alike when planning for the future.
+Here's what it stands for:

-- S: Specific - Goals need to be specific.
-Otherwise, you know neither how to achieve them or when you've done so successfully.
+- Specific - Goals need to be specific.
+Otherwise, you know neither how to achieve them, nor when you've been successful.

-- A: Assignable - Goals have to be assignable to a person or team.
-Saying someone or something outside your control will do something is not a goal.
-It's a hope, but you have no power to make it happen.
+- Assignable - You have to be able to assign a goal, so someone (or a team) is responsible for making it happen.
+If someone or something is outside your control, it's not a goal.
+It's a hope, and you have no power to make it happen.

-- R: Realistic - If a goal isn't realistic, what's really the point of it?
-You need goals that are doable and that you can access the resources you need to complete these goals.
+- Realistic - If a goal isn't realistic, what's the point?
+You need to set goals that are possible to achieve.

 Goals are extremely helpful in nearly every aspect of life.
-However, a goal is not visualization.
-For visualization, you need to find your own unique vision.
+It's important to note, however, that a goal is not a visualization, but rather something you can visualize.
+For visualization to work, you need to find your own unique vision.